 The parties agree that all Step 1 grievance settlements shall not violate this agreement as non-precedential and shall not be cited by either party or their agents or members in any arbitration or fact-finding proceedings now or in the future.
 Step 1 grievance settlements shall be reduced to writing and signed by the Grievant and the head of the Administrative Unit.

 Actions taken pursuant to Step 1 settlement agreements shall not be deemed to establish or change practices under the Collective Bargaining agreement.

-Step 3: Should the grievance not be resolved at Step 2, the employee or union may file the grievance with the OUS Office of General Counsel within thirty (30) calendar days from the date on which the employee or union receives the Step 2 response or if no response was received within thirty (30) days from the date the response was due.
-Grievances filed with the OUS Office of General Counsel shall be responded to within fifteen (15) calendar days.
+Step 3: Should the grievance not be resolved at Step 2, the employee or union may file the grievance with the USSE’s Director of Labor Relations or their designee within thirty (30) calendar days from the date on which the employee or union receives the Step 2 response or if no response was received within thirty (30) days from the date the response was due.
+Grievances filed with the USSE’s Director of Labor Relations or their designee shall be responded to within fifteen (15) calendar days.
 Should a grievance not be resolved at Step 3, the Union may request arbitration.